How To Create a Good SaaS Buyer Persona

 Launching Your Buyer Personas

 After completing your buyer persona development, it’s time to put them to use.
-Your personas should inform every decision you make about your SaaS and how you market it.
+Your personas should inform every decision about your SaaS and how you market it.
 Every team member needs to know exactly whom they’re building and marketing the product for.

 Here are some sectors in your business where using a SaaS buyer persona is not only useful but essential: